Color#

 hue#

-hue returns the detected hue value as a float in the range of 0 to 359.99 degrees, corresponding to positions on the color wheel shown below.
+hue returns the detected hue value as a float in the range of 0 to 359.99 degrees.

 A circular color wheel displaying a full spectrum of hues labeled with degree values around the perimeter, increasing in 30-degree increments from 0° at the top to 360°.